-How does a "scope of competence" differ from a "scope of practice?"
+How does a “scope of competence” differ from a “scope of practice?”
 Scope of competence also defines or limits what the individual within the profession may do and is determined by one's education, training and experience.
 These two scopes tend to overlap, and in some cases, go hand in hand.
 One, when practicing marriage and family therapy, has a duty to work within one's scope of practice, but is also limited by scope of competence.
 Scope of practice is defined for the profession as a whole; scope of competence is individually defined/determined for each marriage and family therapist.
-Therefore, even though it may be within one's scope of competence if he or she has never worked with a borderline and he or she has also not had any education or training in working with such a personality disorder.
+Therefore, even though it may be within one's scope of practice to work with a person diagnosed with borderline personality disorder, for example, it may be outside of that LMFT’s scope of competence if he or she has never worked with an individual with such a diagnosis, or, if he or she has limited education or training in working with such a disorders.

 The next question in this scenario is, how does a person, once licensed, expand his/her scope of competence in order to acquire what is necessary to work with such persons?

-Simply stated, in order to expand one's repertoire, the MFT may acquire continuing education, take additional coursework, read relevant literature, watch relevant videos, read relevant information online, get consultation or get supervised experience.
+Simply stated, in order to expand one's repertoire, the LMFT may acquire continuing education, take additional coursework, read relevant literature, watch relevant videos, read relevant information online, seek clinical consultation or obtain training or supervised experience.

 In examining the breadth of the scope of practice of the marriage and family therapist in California, one must dissect the legislative authority for marriage and family therapists.